paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-020-benefits-for-homeless-veterans.md

 (2) if the Secretary determines that the grant or per diem payment recipient is unable to obtain information contained in such system through other means and at no cost to the grant or per diem payment recipient.

+**(f) Reports Required.—** Not later than 90 days after the date of the enactment of the HOME Act of 2024, and not less frequently than twice each year thereafter, the Secretary shall submit to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives a report on the rate for per diem payments under this section that includes, for each Veterans Integrated Service Network of the Department, the following data:

+(1) The average rate for such a payment.

+(2) A list of locations where the rate for such a payment is within 10 percent of the maximum rate for such a payment authorized under this section.

+(3) The average length of stay by a veteran participating in a program described in [section 2012(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section2012/a&num=0&edition=prelim).

 ### Statutory Notes

 #### References in Text
 The date of the enactment of the Navy SEAL Bill Mulder Act of 2020, referred to in subsec. (a)(2)(B)(i)(II)(aa)(AA), is the date of enactment of title IV of Pub.
 L. 116–315, which was approved Jan.
 5, 2021.

+The date of the enactment of the Housing our Military Veterans Effectively Act of 2024, referred to in subsec. (a)(2)(B)(i)(II)(aa)(BB), is the date of enactment of Pub.
+L. 118–210, which was approved Jan.
+2, 2025.

 The date of the enactment of this section, referred to in subsec. (c)(2), is the date of enactment of Pub.
 L. 107–95, which was approved Dec.
 21, 2001.

 Section 3 of the Homeless Veterans Comprehensive Service Programs Act of 1992, referred to in subsec. (c)(2), is section 3 of Pub.
 L. 102–590, Nov.
 10, 1992, 106 Stat.
 5136, which was set out in a note under former [section 7721 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7721&num=0&edition=prelim), which note was repealed and restated in sections 2011 and 2012 of this title by Pub.
 L. 107–95, § 5(a)(1), (e)(1), Dec.
 21, 2001, 115 Stat.
 906, 918.
 [Section 7721 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7721&num=0&edition=prelim) was repealed by Pub.
 L. 109–233, title IV, § 402(c), June 15, 2006, 120 Stat.
 411.

+The date of the enactment of the HOME Act of 2024, referred to in subsec. (f), is the date of enactment of Pub.
+L. 118–210, which was approved Jan.
+2, 2025.

 #### Prior Provisions
 A prior section 2012 was renumbered [section 4212 of this title](./chapter-042-employment-and-training-of-veterans.md#section-4212).